aplteam/Meddy/Docs/ReadMe.md

       Meddy.exe -new
 ~~~

-There are three panes available in the main GUI:
+Once a document is loaded (or created) there are three panes available in the main GUI:

 * The left pane shows a tree view that represents all headers in the document and therefore acts as a table of contents.
 You can use this to navigate through the document.